HaseU-git/Detection_of_Street_Smokers/README.md

 <hr>

-We couldn't find any real-time detection project using YOLOv5.

-We are assuming that this application is used on NVIDIA Jetson Nano so it might not work well if you do not use this device.
-Our project runs Docker container to prevent this kind of situation  but we cannot assure that no errors will occur.

 ## チャットbotについて？

 ## Table of context
 - About the project
+	- Background
+	- What this application do
+	- Why Jetson Nano and YOLOv5
 	- Built With
 - Getting Started
 	- Prerequisites
 	- Installation
 - Usage
+	- Detect Only
+	- Detect and Notify

 ## About The Project

+### Background

+It is clear that smoking poses health and environmental problems.
+Particularly in recent years, with the decrease in the number of smoking areas, there are concerns about littering and passive smoking.
+However, it is difficult to constantly monitor smoking and call attention on the streets.
+Our project sends a notification when it detects smokers, so it can efficiently prevent smoking on the streets.

+### What this application do

+This project using the Jetson Nano detects in areas where smoking is prohibited.
+Detection is conducted by YOLOv5s model.
+When a smoker is detected, notifications can be sent to various services and applications such as Slack, LINE, IFTTT, etc. to inform the administrator of the abnormality.

+#### Why Jetson Nano and YOLOv5
+We wonder if NVIDIA Jetson Nano can detect specific object in real-time by using YOLOv5 because we couldn't find any real-time detection project using YOLOv5.
+The use of edge AI is expanding.
+We tought more problems will be solved if it works well.

 ### Built With
 - NVIDIA Docker: 2.0.3 Engine: 20.10.7
 - YOLOv5 by ultralytics

+We are assuming that this application is used on NVIDIA Jetson Nano so it might not work well if you do not use this device.
+Our project runs Docker container to prevent this kind of situation  but we cannot assure that no errors will occur.

 ## Getting Started